PreSales & Sales Career Coaching

 • Account managers should address issues or concerns a customer may have about the product.

-• AMs must also identify opportunities to upsell or cross-sell products.
+• AMs also identify opportunities to upsell or cross-sell products.

 After covering the benefits, challenges, and available positions in tech sales, let’s discuss how you can get started in this exciting field.
-Here are four proven methods to help kickstart your career in tech sales.
+Here are five effective methods to kickstart your career in tech sales.

 1. Research the Tech Industry